 - The approved thesis/dissertation shall be reproduced, bound and submitted to the DOT-Uni office on or before the deadline as set in the University Calendar.

 - The report of the Examining Committee and the duly approved and submitted thesis/dissertation manuscript are the bases in recommending a student by the respective College Council to the University Academic Council for conferment of the degree sought.

 Section 1.
 Students enrolled in the MPS program shall undergo apprenticeship upon completion of their course work and passing the comprehensive examination.

-Sec.
-3. The student shall submit a program of work to the OU duly endorsed by the Advisory Committee for approval by the Department Chairperson and concurrence by the OU Director.
+Section 3.
+The student shall submit a program of work to the DOT-Uni duly endorsed by the Advisory Committee for approval by the Department Chairperson and concurrence by the DOT-Uni Dean.

-Sec.
-6. The student shall orally present a report on the apprenticeship before his/her Advisory Committee.
-A written report following the format prescribed by the department concerned shall be submitted to the OU office.
+Section 6.
+The student shall orally present a report on the apprenticeship before his/her Advisory Committee.
+A written report following the format prescribed by the department concerned shall be submitted to the DOT-Uni office.